 On Being a Young Designer Today:

-Norma: The best way to be a successful designer is to just be yourself, to tell your story though your clothes and to be authentic all the time.
+Norma: The best way to be a successful designer is just to be yourself, to tell your story through your clothes, and to be authentic all the time.
 You don’t need to copy anything or be influenced by another designer.
 But if you are influenced by vintage because you love it, absolutely do it.
 I used to get vintage blankets and make coats out of them.
-There are a lot of vintage pieces that are disintegrating you can get really cheap.
-Cut them up, protecting the areas that are still in good shape and mix them up with modern fabrics.
+There are a lot of vintage pieces that are disintegrating, and you can get them really cheap.
+Cut them up, protecting the areas that are still in good shape, and mix them up with modern fabrics.
 Just don’t be anybody else.
 Don’t make clothes that look like anybody else’s.

-Iris: Let’s face it there aren’t too many real designers today and the few that are don’t get the credit they deserve.
-A lot of the designers today are media freaks with not much talent, they’re in and they’re out.
-It seems to me if you are a real designer you have to know how to conceive of something, how to sketch it, cut it, drape it, sew it.
+Iris: Let’s face it, there aren’t too many real designers today, and the few that are don’t get the credit they deserve.
+A lot of designers today are media freaks with little talent; they’re in, and they’re out.
+It seems to me that if you are a real designer, you have to know how to conceive of something, sketch it, cut it, drape it, and sew it.
 These people seem to design by committee.

 On Craftsmanship: – Is it disappearing?

 Stephanie: This is the question of the century.
 Norma is thinking the way we all are – well, if it is going to disappear, that appreciation of craftsmanship, what happens to creativity?
-But creativity doesn’t go away, it gets supplanted with other ways to put it forth.
-But, in my heart I hope it will never, ever die, that type of craftsmanship, that hand to fabric, that beadwork and all of those petit mains that put together extraordinary pieces of clothing.
+But creativity doesn’t go away; it gets supplanted by other ways to express it.
+But, in my heart, I hope it will never, ever die, that type of craftsmanship, that hand to fabric, that beadwork, and all of those petit mains that put together extraordinary pieces of clothing.
 Amazing couture designers still rely on those little hands.
 To see that disappear is very scary to me.
 But that’s okay; I will be in heaven looking down to see what happens.

 Norma: I have something to add to this.
-There’s a great movement for women helping women with which I am involved.
-There are women all over the globe who, with a little bit of training, can be empowered to support a family and educate their kids.
+There’s an excellent movement for women helping women that I am involved in.
+There are women around the globe who, with a bit of training, can be empowered to support their families and educate their kids.
 Sometimes it’s weaving or embroidery.
 It’s doing things by hand.
 Craftsmanship.
-There is a special value when things are done by hand and not mechanically.
-We are not only giving women an opportunity to stand on their feet and be independent and strong; we are also continuing the appreciation of beautiful handwork.
+There is an exceptional value in doing things by hand rather than mechanically.
+We are not only giving women an opportunity to stand on their own feet and be independent and strong; we are also continuing to appreciate beautiful handwork.

 Wow, what an amazing session.
 Fashion design is heading into unknown territory but whatever happens, vintage will be right in the middle of it.